 Arts & Humanities Faculty

 Professor Arthur Williams has taught at Olivet College since 1998.
-His classes include public speaking, theatre and culture, self & community, acting, dramatic literature, and photoshop.
-Recent papers have dealt with the intersection of theatre and graphic novels and the development of electronic portfolios in college instruction.
+His classes include public speaking, theatre and culture, self and community, acting, dramatic literature and Photoshop.
+His recent papers have dealt with the intersection of theatre and graphic novels and the development of electronic portfolios in college instruction.
 He has served Olivet College as director of theater, the intensive learning term, and the ePortfolio program.

-Prof. Williams is advisor to Alpha Lambda Epsilon and the Fan Club.
-He has been named Advisor of the Year numerous times, and has been recognized by the Michigan Campus Compact for contributions to service learning.
-Off-campus, he is involved with the Knights of Columbus and is currently Grand Knight of the Charlotte council.
-Prof. Williams is an avid Whovian, Trekker, and overall fan of science fiction and graphic novels.
+Professor Williams is adviser to Alpha Lambda Epsilon and the Fan Club.
+He has been named Adviser of the Year numerous times and has been recognized by the Michigan Campus Compact for contributions to service learning.
+Off campus, he is involved with the Knights of Columbus and is currently Grand Knight of the Charlotte Council.
+Professor Williams is an avid Whovian, Trekker and overall fan of science fiction and graphic novels.